magento/devdocs/src/cloud/project/services-elastic.md

 ### Remove plugins for Elasticsearch

 Removing the plugin entries from `elasticsearch:` in `.magento/services.yaml` does not uninstall or disable them as you might expect.
-You must take the additional step of reindexing your Elasticsearch data.
+You must reindex your Elasticsearch data.
 This behavior is intentional to prevent possible loss or corruption of data that depends on these plugins.

 {.:procedure}
 To remove Elasticsearch plugins: